x

 Berliner pfannkuchen

-Today, Berlin’s food scene is a flavourful and diverse potpourri of all kinds of influences, traditional dishes and hidden gems and Europe’s capital when it comes to vegan and vegetarian food.
+Today, Berlin’s food scene is a flavourful and diverse blend of all kinds of influences, traditional dishes and hidden gems and Europe’s capital when it comes to vegan and vegetarian food.
 From hearty Döner to the classic Currywurst, sweet Pfannkuchen to Asian fusion kitchen and unique liquors, Berlin’s modern and diverse cuisine has something for everyone.
+It’s no secret that checking out Berlin's attractions and activities on an empty stomach isn’t the best idea — it just doesn’t hit the same as enjoying a good meal first!

 Döner Kebab